ionos-cloud/ionosctl/docs/subcommands/volume-update.md

   -h, --help                     help for update
   -o, --output string            Desired output format [text|json] (default "text") -q, --quiet                    Quiet output
-      --timeout int              Timeout option for Volume to be updated [seconds] (default 60) --volume-bus string        Bus of the Volume (default "VIRTIO") --volume-id string         The unique Volume Id (required) --volume-name string       Name of the Volume
+      --timeout int              Timeout option for Request for Volume update [seconds] (default 60) --volume-bus string        Bus of the Volume (default "VIRTIO") --volume-id string         The unique Volume Id (required) --volume-name string       Name of the Volume
-      --volume-size float32      Size in GB of the Volume (default 10) --volume-ssh-keys string   Ssh Key of the Volume --wait                     Wait for Volume to be updated
+      --volume-size float32      Size in GB of the Volume (default 10) --volume-ssh-keys string   Ssh Key of the Volume --wait-for-request         Wait for the Request for Volume update to be executed
 ```

 ## Examples